DavidJGChen/probably-incorrect-answers/understanding-analysis.typ

   Thus we can write $QQ = {r_1, r_2, r_3, dots}$ and, as before, construct a nested sequence of closed intervals with $r_n in.not I_n$.
   Our construction implies $inter.big_(n=1)^oo I_n$ while NIP implies $inter.big_(n=1)^oo I_n != emptyset$.
   This contradiction implies $QQ$ must therefore be uncountable.
 ]

+#solution[
+  NIP is not true in general over the rationals, since the element could be an irrational.
+]

 #exercise[1.5.3][